-The plans include demolition of redundant buildings and the caretaker's residence, landscaping, installation of palisade fencing, creation of a new parking area for trainers and the possible construction of a roadway to link the Complex with the outside parking area.
+The plans include demolition of redundant buildings and the caretaker's residence, landscaping, installation of palisade fencing, and the creation of a new parking area for trainers.

 After initial consideration by the Trust Board the Chief Executive entered into a dialogue with GBOTA and Council to seek views and fine tune the plans.
 Tract was then engaged to provide detailed cost estimates.
 Initial costs were prohibitively high leading to further changes to the scope of works.
-A final plan was then submitted to Council with a request from the Trust for a cost sharing agreement on those areas of the proposed work that directly impact on the shared boundary.
-The cost of this work is estimated at \$640,000 from a total project cost estimate of \$1.8m.
-Council has advised that while the project is supported it would not at this time participate.
-The Trust has considered options for undertaking and funding that portion of the work itself.
+Council considered a request from the Trust to contribute to costs but declined.
 The Trust has currently resolved to proceed with the demolition works and surface works in the ledger area at its own expense.
 The work will include installation of palisade fencing and landscaping.
-Costs are projected at \$700,000.
-The remaining work will be undertaken by the greyhound racing industry.
-Commencement is deferred pending completion of lease negotiations with GNRSW and GBOTA.
+Costs are projected at \$800,000.
+Commencement is deferred pending finalisation and consent for a lease arrangement with GRNSW and also whilst the current Special Commission of Inquiry into Greyhound Racing is underway.
+Both of these matters may impact on the Trust's prioritisation of expenditure on the Reserve.